lukeverso/lukeverso/README.md

 # Hello, you can call me Lucas Cristovam

 I'm a Full Stack Developer from Rio de Janeiro, Brazil.
-Currently living in Parnamirim, Rio Grande do Norte.
 Comic book lover.
 JavaScript, TypeScript, React and React Native.

 Learning ***TypeScript*** at the moment.